martin-braun/debiano/README.md

 # debiano

-A useful script collection for Proxmox VE 6 that can be used remotely.
+A useful setup script collection for Proxmox VE 6 that can be used remotely.

 ## Install scripts